Is The Rug Doctor Wrecking Your Carpet?

 An invitation and a gift

-We’re equipped with professional equipment that has the sanitizing heat and powerful suction to do the job right.
+We’re equipped with professional equipment that has the cleaning heat and powerful suction to do the job right.
 We don’t use soap or detergent, just a high pH alkaline water solution, so we don’t leave residue, and your carpet will dry and end up soft and clean in no time.

 We applaud your effort to do the job yourself, but in this case, (in our opinion) it is just not worth the trouble.
 You don’t need the aggravation, and the result just won’t meet your expectation.
 Our prescription is that you leave the rug doctor at the grocery store and give Zerorez a call.
 We can fix whatever ails your carpets and area rugs and make them clean and healthy in no time!